onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 All Ethereum transactions must consume an amount of gas lower than the block gas limit (BGL).
 An attacker can cause a denial-of-service against the contract, if the attacker can manipulate the gas used by the contract to provide the service.

 Example: Manipulating the amount of elements in an array can increase gas costs substantially, forcing a DoS with the BGL.
 Taking the previous example, of wanting to pay out some stakeholders iteratively, it might seem fine, assuming that the amount of stakeholders won’t increase too much.
 The attacker would buy up, say 10000 tokens, and then split all 10000 tokens amongst 10000 addresses, causing the amount of iterations to increase, potentially exceeding the BGL.
+Note that a contract cannot rely on gas refunds to protect against this DoS, because gas refunds are only provided at the end.

 To mitigate around this, a pull vs push model comes in handy.
 For example: